hczhcz/mese-next/README.md

 Server Side Requirements
 ---

-MESE-Next Server requires all of:
+The server requires all of:

 * Node.js 0.12+
 * MongoDB 2.4+
 * Node.js packages: MongoDB, Express 4 & Compression, Socket.IO

+MESE-Next requires:

 * MESE-Next Engine (released in MESE China Group)

 Installation
 ---

-MESE-Next Server itself does not need installation.
+The server itself does not need installation.

-Before running MESE-Next, you may do the following steps:
+Before running the server, you may do the following steps:

 1. Clone this repository or [download it](https://github.com/hczhcz/mese-next/archive/master.zip);
 2. Install Node.js and MongoDB;
 3. Install NPM (Node.js Package Manager);
-4. Install required packages: `mongodb`, `express`, `compression` and `socket.io`;
+4. Install required NPM packages: `mongodb`, `express`, `compression` and `socket.io`;
-5. Get MESE-Next Engine from our group or by contacting us, and put it under the same directory as MESE-Next Server's;
+5. Get MESE-Next Engine from our group or by contacting us, and put it under the same directory as MESE-Next Server's (or skip this step if you want MESE-Realtime only);
 6. Edit `config.js` if you want to change some configurations;
 7. Now, you could run `main.js` using Node.js.

 License
 ---

-MESE-Next - Copyright (C) 2015-2016 hczhcz
+MESE-Next and MESE-Realtime - Copyright (C) 2015-2016 hczhcz

-MESE-Next is **only** distributed in GitHub and MESE China Group, and released **without** any warranty.
+This project is **only** distributed in GitHub and MESE China Group, and released **without** any warranty.
 As this distribution is not under any public license, commercial use, public use, and redistribution outside GitHub are not allowed.
 Contact us if you need a licensed version.